WhiteBoardDev/obd-hud/README.md

 ### Work needed

-- enforce serial command execution.
+- [DONE] enforce serial command execution.
 We can trigger concurrent commands at this point that mess with ELM and corrupt communication
+- Support for failure codes and code reset
 - test with other cars
 - nail down initialization sequence. `ConnectionManager.initObd` issues some start up commands to init the connection.
 I need to confirm these are correct using an actual car.